The East Yorkshire Regiment

 - 3/4th Battalion.
 Formed at Hull on 19 June 1915, but soon moved to South Dalton.
 8 April 1916 : became 4th Reserve Battalion.
 By September 1916 was at Catterick.
 In 1917 was at Hornsea and by November 1918 was at South Dalton, part of Humber Garrison.

 - 5th (Cyclist) Battalion.
 August 1914 : Based in Park Street, Hull.
 Remained in UK throughout the war.
-Soon moved to Louth and thence in May 1915 to Withernsea.
+Soon moved to Louth and then in May 1915 to Withernsea.
 Moved on from there to Newbiggin and became part of Tyne Garrison.
+(Photo below is of the 5th Cyclist EY Bn. based in Park Street Hull)

 - New Armies